LordMoMA/LordMoMA/README.md

 </div>

 - 🔭 I’m currently working on a distributed log service like Kafka.
-- 🌱 I’m currently learning hardware engineering to get to the bascis of computer science.
+- 🌱 I’m currently learning chip design in assembly, and cryptography in Golang.
 - 💬 Ask me about software architecure, system design & data-intensive applications & AWS.
 - :dancers: I’m looking for collaboration on building open source projects that are reliable, scalable, and maintainable.